HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/EPII_CM55M_APP_S/app/ww_projects/allon_sensor_tflm_freertos/README.md

 Provided by Himax to Wildlifa.ai to test the WW500 with HM0360 [Available at Github](https://github.com/stevehuang82/for_wildlife_ai/tree/main/allon_sensor_tflm_freertos)

-As of 23/4/25 there have been 3 versions.
+As of 2/7/25 there have been 4 versions.
 Changes documented here:

+#### 2/7/25

+20250703

+1. Supported the FatFs timestamp feature.

+2. Added EXIF information "Make, Camera Model Name, and Date/Time" to the JPEG file. fs
 #### 23/4/25

 1. Change the motion detection interrupt to level mode and read HM0360_INT_INDC_REG bit3 to determine whether WE2 is awakened by HM0360 or BLE_WAKE.